bvbmedia/multishop/Documentation/Administrator/Index.rst

 ======
 The admin panel is not showing in the front
 """""""""""""""""""""""""""""""""""""""""""
 First of all make sure you are logged in with your front-end username and that this user is member of the admin usergroup.
-In the TYPO3 template the constants field “plugin.multishop.fe_admin_usergroup” should contain the id number of the admin usergroup.
+In the TYPO3 template the constants field "plugin.multishop.fe_admin_usergroup" should contain the id number of the admin usergroup.

 If this is all true than most likely you have a jQuery issue.
 Open FireBug in FireFox and login the front-end.
 Check the console for any errors.
 It happens a lot that developers load jQuery double cause of included plugins that ship their own jQuery library.
 Make sure that other plugins are configured so that they don't include their own jQuery library and validate that T3jQuery is configured properly.